ShravaniNK/cms-healthcare-cost-transparency-analytics/docs/methodology.md

 DE-SynPUF was built by CMS specifically so that analysts, researchers, and developers can practice working with realistic Medicare claims structures without accessing real, protected beneficiary data.
 CMS states explicitly in its own documentation that the disclosure-protection methods used to synthesize this data (hot-decking, variable coarsening, date perturbation) reduce much of the true statistical interdependence between variables.
 As a result:

 - **This project's findings should not be interpreted as real conclusions about Medicare beneficiaries or actual healthcare spending patterns.**
-- The value of this project lies in demonstrating a complete, methodologically sound claims-analytics pipeline — cleaning, relational modeling, cost aggregation, visualization, and statistical inference — using data structured identically to real CMS claims data.
+- The value of this project lies in demonstrating a complete, methodologically sound claims-analytics pipeline which includes cleaning, relational modeling, cost aggregation, visualization, and statistical inference using data structured identically to real CMS claims data.

 ## Data Cleaning Decisions